coreykirkland/metaMAG_BETA/README.md

 ```
 metaMAG module: metaMAG_visualisation_barchart.sh
 -k: KEGG k-number (e.g. KO1944).
 -b: Taxon level (based on column name).
-E.g. Domain Phylum Class Order Family Genus Species or MAG
+E.g. Domain Phylum Class Order Family Genus Species or MAG (i.e. column name).
--o: Output directory (must be the same as used in previous modules).
+-o: Output directory (must be the same as used in all previous modules).
+Note: All arguments required to successfully run the module.

 ## 2b. metaMAG_visualisation_heatmap
 * Produces a heatmap for MAGs from a given order using a database of selected KOs.